average-alien/ffxiv-collection-tracker/README.md

 | PUT | /users/:id/minions/:id | UPDATE | mark minion as obtained or not
 | DELETE | /users/:id/minions/:id | DESTROY | remove minion from list

+More routes can be added for extra categories I add to the DB

 ## Wireframes
 ### forms
 ![form wireframe](./media/readme/form.drawio.svg)